 Notably, the Town had two police vehicles scheduled for replacement per the CIP.
 However, they were removed during the budget workshops.
 It is worthwhile to note that the Town previously decided to provide a separate vehicle for each individual patrol officer by purchasing 19 vehicles from 2009-2011.
 Of these 19 total vehicles, 14 were purchased using what is likely a one-time revenue source ("drug money").
 These purchases are now problematic because, as these vehicles start to reach the end of their useful life (est. 5 years), the same funding is unavailable to replace these vehicles.
 As a result, the Town cannot sustain the current number of police vehicles.
+Therefore, the police fleet will be continued to downsize so that patrol officers are now mostly sharing vehicles.
 Still, the Town needs to start purchasing vehicles to avoid having to purchase a large number in a relatively short time period.